Almond Butter Cookies

 Arman’s recipe tips

 • Always use smooth almond butter.
-This mixes easily and creates smooth and even cookies.
-Do not use crunchy or natural almond butter, as it will be too stiff.
+This mixes easily and yields smooth, even cookies.
+Crunchy or natural almond butter is too stiff and inconsistent.
+The oils can separate during mixing, leaving you with uneven dough.

 • Room-temperature eggs are a must.
 Refrigerated eggs firm up the almond butter, making it difficult to mix.